ChristoffBo/homeassistant/README.md

-# Home assistant add-ons: christoffbo
+# Home assistant addons: christoffbo

 ## About

-Home Assistant allows anyone to create add-on repositories to share their add-ons for Home Assistant easily.
-This repository is one of those repositories, providing extra Home Assistant add-ons for your installation.
+Home Assistant allows anyone to create add-on repositories.
+This Repo was created for personal use and as such these add-ons are provided as is.
+All these addons was tested on an Intel NUC I7

+I Do not claim to have created all the addons in this repo.

+I Only created the following Addons:

+Heimdall
+Mimic3-tts-server
+technitium-dns

 ## Installation